Manager: Michael Benchetrit

 As Marguerite de Valois in "Les Huguenots" at Bard Summerscape: “Queen Marguerite — a role sung by Joan Sutherland on a landmark 1969 recording, conducted by Richard Bonynge — was sung here by Erin Morley, a coloratura soprano who combined earthy sound and agile technique in a formidable performance.”
 Anthony Tommasini, The New York Times, August 3, 2009

-Erin Morley is one of today's most promising lyric coloratura sopranos.
+Erin Morley is one of today's most in-demand lyric coloratura sopranos.
 Her breakthrough performance as Marguerite de Valois in Les Huguenots at Bard SummerScape was praised by the New York Times as “formidable".

 During the 2012-13 season, Ms. Morley sang her first Gilda at the Palau de les Arts Reina Sofìa in Valencia.
 She also returned to her home company, the Metropolitan Opera, as Sister Constance in Poulenc’s Dialogues des Carmélites, and appeared in concert with the Houston Symphony as the Soprano Soloist in Brahms’ Ein deutsches Requiem with Hans Graf, and with the Philadelphia Orchestra as the Soprano Soloist in Carmina Burana with Rafael Frühbeck de Burgos.
 During the summer of 2013, Ms. Morley appeared in the Metropolitan Opera Summer Recital Series in Central Park and Brooklyn Bridge Park with Isabel Leonard, Stephen Costello, and Brad Moore.

 In 2011-12, Ms. Morley appeared in the Metropolitan Opera's Grammy Award-winning Lepage Ring Cycle: as Woglinde in Das Rheingold and Götterdämmerung, and as the Forest Bird in Siegfried.
 In the summer of 2012 Ms. Morley also returned to the Santa Fe Opera for Roxana in Szymanowski’s King Roger.
 On the concert stage, Ms. Morley added Beethoven’s Symphony No. 9 (Utah Symphony) and Orff’s Carmina Burana (Indianapolis Symphony & New York Philharmonic) to her repertoire.
 She also performed and recorded Nielsen’s rare Symphony No. 3 with the New York Philharmonic as part of the Nielsen Project (now available on CD).
 Ms. Morley performed Bach cantatas with the Chamber Music Society of Lincoln Center, and was joined by pianist Vlad Iftinca in solo recitals in Salt Lake City’s Virtuoso Series and in Carnegie’s Weill Hall.